|Buying Train Tickets at CDG Airport|

 You may wait in line at the ticket office and buy your ticket with cash euros or a debit or credit card, or you may buy your ticket from a ticket machine.
 You cannot buy a ticket on the train.
 You must have a ticket to access the train station and to exit the station at your destination.

-In September 2015, the rules for the weekly Navigo transit pass were changed.
-You can now use a Navigo pass for unlimited travel anywhere in the Île-de-France (Paris region), including between Aéroport Charles de Gaulle and central Paris.
+The Navigo transit pass is now valid for unlimited travel anywhere in the Île-de-France (Paris region), including between Aéroport Charles de Gaulle and central Paris.
 As the cost of a Navigo is only slightly more than the cost of a round-trip ticket between CDG and central Paris, it may make sense for you to purchase a Navigo pass right at the airport and use it to travel into Paris—but you'll need a few items to do so.
 More...

 Enter the ticket office marked: